LT-IntroToAI-SY2526/assignment3-per4-PieroLane/writeup.md

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+The user types in a question and the chatbot matches the words you used to find the thing you asked for.
+The chatbot matches certain things with certain results to send them back to you.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+A system like google does the same thing.
+It searches for match from your question and it searches it's database to find the results that you were asking for.